apetersenUWF/Dynamic-Programming/README.md

 Verify that the data files "twoStrings.txt" and "multiStrings.txt" are in the same directory as the executable.
 Verify that the "twoStrings.txt" file contains exactly two strings, one on each line, which you would like
 to find the lcs for.
-Verify that the "multiStrings.txt" filke contains the number of strings on the first line, followed by exactly
+Verify that the "multiStrings.txt" file contains the number of strings on the first line, followed by exactly
 that number of strings, one on each line.
 These strings will each be compared to every other string by the above criteria, the
 actual LCS string will not be found only the length.

 Issue the command "./run" in the command line to run the executable.
 No user interaction is required beyond this point.
-The program will output the two strings from "twoStrings.txt" followed by their LCSA length, and the LCS itself.
+The program will output the two strings from "twoStrings.txt" followed by their LCS length, and the LCS itself.
 The program will also output a table showing the result of comparing each string to every other string from the "multiStrings.txt" file.
 The output will look similar to this